-Europe's top firms must double low-carbon investment: study
+Europe's top firms must double low-carbon investment: Study

-Europe's top companies need to more than double their current level of spending on low-carbon projects to meet the European Commission's flagship goal of 'climate neutrality' by 2050, according to a report released on Tuesday.

-LONDON: Europe's top companies need to more than double their current level of spending on low-carbon projects to meet the European Commission's flagship goal of 'climate neutrality' by 2050, according to a report released on Tuesday.
+LONDON: Europe's top companies need to more than double their current level of spending on low-carbon projects to meet the European Commission's flagship goal of "climate neutrality" by 2050, according to a report released on Tuesday (Feb 25).

 "Some European companies are making bold new low-carbon investments to roll out renewables, build greener infrastructure, buy electric vehicles and make manufacturing more energy-efficient," Tebbe said.